skorokithakis/stavros-notes/content/drone-stuff/ardupilot-setup-checklist.md

 #### Fly up

 Set the throttle to the maximum throttle percentage from the previous step and start slowly pulling back on pitch until your airspeed equals your "comfortable cruise speed" from the previous step.
+If you're higher than that speed and need to climb more, change `LIM_PITCH_MAX` to something higher and try again.
 Note down:

 - [ ] The pitch angle (in degrees).